 WELCOME TO MY BOOK PAGE.
 I write on the SPIRITUAL JOURNEY, the SPIRITUAL DISCIPLINES, and ALIGNING WITH OUR GOD-GIVEN SPIRITUAL GIFT.
-As a poet, speaker and author, my books have companion workshops and retreats on offer.
+As a Christian author, poet and speaker, my books have companion workshops and retreats on offer.
 Let me know if you’d like to talk more about that.

 MY LATEST BOOK – Seven Spiritual Disciplines, strength for the journey, covers what we need to hold fast in changing times, find traction where the road is slippery, and grow strong from the inside out; to know peace and finish well.